-Benoist Type XII at Creve Coeur Lake
+Benoist Type XIV at Creve Coeur Lake

 Benoist Early Type XII land plane